 So instead of operating in already saturated and highly competitive markets (red ocean), we must instead try to differentiate ourselves to conquer an unused market space where competition is not yet present (blue ocean).

 What do roses have to do with it?

 Roses, therefore, represent our blue ocean.
-This means changing the mindset, overcoming what is “traditional” and instead of launching into new unexplored territories.
+That means changing the mindset, overcoming “traditional,” and instead of launching into new unexplored territories.
 The risk is high, it goes against the tide, but it opens up its own unexplored space in which it will be possible (at least initially) to act without competition.
-So if everyone is selling tulips why should you sell tulips too when you can sell roses?
-In order for this strategy to be successful, however, it is necessary to be able to make the product perceive in the consumer’s mind as attractive and essential: it is necessary to trigger a new need in them, to implant an idea.
+So if everyone is selling tulips, why should you sell tulips too when you can sell roses?
+For this strategy to be successful, however, it is necessary to make the product perceive in the consumer’s mind as attractive and essential: it is essential to trigger a new need in them, to implant an idea.